FedLine Advantage® Setup

 Thank you for choosing the FedLine Advantage Solution.
 We are excited to work with you to make this a smooth and easy setup process, which normally takes approximately 60-90 days for most organizations.
 However, all tasks can be completed at your discretion, with the exception of a predetermined period required to receive your Virtual Private Network (VPN) device or Dedicated Wide Area Network (WAN) equipment.
 Following are the steps you will need to take to complete the process.

 Our specially trained FedLine Implementation Team will guide you through the steps of the setup process.
-To receive FedLine Advantage technical and service setup support, call the Customer Contact Center at (888) 333-7010.
-If you have additional questions regarding this service, please contact your account executive.
+To receive FedLine Advantage technical and service setup support, call the Support Center.
+If you have additional questions regarding this service, please contact your relationship manager.

 Step 1 - Review Rules and Regulations

 Prior to establishing FedLine Advantage access, your organization must be authorized to use Federal Reserve Bank Services.
 Use of all Federal Reserve Bank Services is governed by the applicable Operating Circulars.
 The terms under which an organization may electronically access these services are provided in Operating Circular 5, Electronic Access.
 It is each organization's responsibility to review its internal controls and procedures to ensure that appropriate safeguards are in place when using FedLine® Solutions.